10 Home Remedies For Acne During Pregnancy & Prevention Tips

 Image: IStock

-High water content in cucumbers helps in keeping the skin hydrated and moisturized.
+High water content in cucumbers helps manage dry skin during pregnancy and keeps it moisturized.
 In addition, the astringent and antioxidant properties of cucumbers help get rid of acne and associated scars (7).

 • Aloe vera gel